 “I think we’re going to kind of monitor what the other cities and counties are doing, and obviously we want to help where we can, and make sure we get some clarifications on what the true intent is,” Mayor Bryan Nelson said in an Oct.
 3 phone interview with the Chief.
 “From what I gather, they’re going to do a tweak to the bill that will make it less onerous on municipalities.
 So, we’re hoping that that happens this [coming] legislative session.”

 At the Oct.
-1 Apopka City Council meeting, Nelson announced that due to SB 180, the state rejected the city’s revised comprehensive plan.
-He intends to go to Tallahassee on Oct.
-14 to discuss the matter.
+1 Apopka City Council meeting, Nelson announced that due to SB 180, the state rejected the city’s revised comprehensive plan, which is what prompted his Oct.
+14 trip to Tallahassee.

-Shepard the city could approach the lawsuit two ways: join it, which would cost a flat fee between $10,000 and $20,000, or use a lobbyist to influence the legislature.
+Shepard said the city could approach the lawsuit two ways: join it, which would cost a flat fee between $10,000 and $20,000, or use a lobbyist to influence lawmakers.

-Shepard addressed two problems that most cities have with SB 180: the bill was supposed to be about storm recovery but applies to developments that a storm never impacted, and the state could stop local governments from passing moratoriums on developments until at least 2027.
+Shepard cited two issues most cities have with the bill: 1) It was supposed to be about storm recovery but also applies to developments that a storm never impacted, and 2) the state could stop local governments from passing moratoriums on developments until at least 2027.

-“So, if you all want to have a discussion about which way you want to go, right now, we’re not doing either thing, unless we are doing it through lobbyists, because I’m not a lobbyist,” Shepard said, adding that the SB 180 lawsuit could be put on a future meeting agenda.
+“If you all want to have a discussion about which way you want to go, right now, we’re not doing either thing, unless we are doing it through lobbyists, because I’m not a lobbyist,” Shepard said.

 In the Oct.
-3 phone interview with the Chief, Nelson said his original purpose for traveling up to Tallahassee on Oct.
+3 phone interview, Nelson said his original purpose for traveling up to Tallahassee on Oct.
 14 was to see his friend get selected Florida Senate president.
-He was referring to the Republican Caucus that will convene that day to select State Senator Jim Boyd (R-District 20) as Senate President-designate for the 2026-28 legislative term.
+He was referring to the Republican Caucus that will convene that day to select state Sen. Jim Boyd, R-Palmetto, as Senate President-designate for the 2026-28 legislative term.

 Nelson wants to take the opportunity that same day to convince lawmakers about changing SB 180’s retroactivity and the bill’s language so it could better clarify the limitations it imposes on community development documents.